linyongver/PersaonalWeb/_pages/about.md

 ---

 # About Me

-I am currently a fourth-year Ph.D student in [Department of Mathematics](https://www.math.hkust.edu.hk), [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk), supervised by [Prof. Tong Zhang](http://tongzhang-ml.org) starting from Sep 2018.
-Before my Ph.D journey, I obtained my Bachelor degree in [Electronic Engineering](http://www.ee.tsinghua.edu.cn/) from [Tsinghua University](https://www.tsinghua.edu.cn/).
+I am an CSE PhD sudent in [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk) HKUST, supervised by Professor [Tong Zhang](http://tongzhang-ml.org/).
+Out of Distribution  (OOD) Generalization , Robustess of Deep Learning and Learning theory are my research interests.

-I am interested in broader topics in machine learning and computer vision.
-Currently, I am working on adversarial examples.
+If you are also interested in discussing / cooperating with me on OOD, you can contact me by Email (ylindf(A)connect.ust.hk {A = @}).

+I have lunched a blog on Invariant Risk Minimization [here](https://zhuanlan.zhihu.com/p/567666715) (in Chinese).

 # Publications
 - [**Fast Adversarial Training with Adaptive Step Size**](https://arxiv.org/pdf/2206.02417)